Tommy Atkins: Etymology

 Tommy Atkins or Thomas Atkins has been used as a generic name for a common British soldier for many years.
 The origin of the term is a subject of debate, but it is known to have been used as early as 1743.
 A letter sent from Jamaica about a mutiny amongst the troops says "except for those from N. America ye Marines and Tommy Atkins behaved splendidly".

-A common belief is that the name was chosen by Arthur Wellesley, 1st Duke of Wellington, having been inspired by the bravery of a soldier at the Battle of Boxtel in 1794 during the Flanders Campaign.
-After a fierce engagement, the Duke, in command of the 33rd Regiment of Foot, purportedly spotted the best man-at-arms in the regiment, Private Thomas Atkins, terribly wounded.
-The private said, "It's all right, sir.
-It's all in a day's work," and died shortly after.
+A common belief is that the name was chosen by Lieutenant-colonel Arthur Wellesley, having been inspired by the bravery of a soldier at the Battle of Boxtel, which was fought on 14–15 September 1794 during the Flanders campaign.
+Following a fierce encounter Wellesley, commanding the 33rd Regiment of Foot, purportedly spotted the best soldier in the regiment, Private Thomas Atkins, terribly wounded.
+Atkins said, "It's all right, sir.
+It's all in a day's work", and died shortly after.
 According to the Imperial War Museum, this theory has Wellesley choosing the name in 1843.

 According to J. H. Leslie, writing in Notes and Queries in 1912, "Tommy Atkins" was chosen as a generic name by the War Office in 1815, in every sample infantry form in the Soldiers Account Book, signing with a mark.
 The Cavalry form had Trumpeter William Jones and Sergeant John Thomas, though they did not use a mark.
 Leslie observes the same name in the 1837 King's Regulations, pages 204 and 210, and later editions.
 Leslie comments that this disproves the anecdote about the Duke of Wellington selecting the name in 1843.

 Richard Holmes, in the prologue to his 2005 book, Tommy, states that:

 Atkins became a sergeant in the 1837 version, and was now able to sign his name rather than merely make his mark.

 The Oxford English Dictionary states its origin as "arising out of the casual use of this name in the specimen forms given in the official regulations from 1815 onward"; the citation references Collection of Orders, Regulations, etc., pp. 75–87, published by the War Office, 31 August 1815.
 The name is used for an exemplary cavalry and infantry soldier; other names used included William Jones and John Thomas.
 Thomas Atkins continued to be used in the Soldier's Account Book until the early 20th century.

 A further suggestion was given in 1900 by an army chaplain named Reverend E. J. Hardy.
 He wrote of an incident during the Sepoy Rebellion in 1857.
 When most of the Europeans in Lucknow were fleeing to the British Residency for protection, a private of the 32nd Regiment of Foot remained on duty at an outpost.
 Despite the pleas of his comrades, he insisted that he must remain at his post.
 He was killed at his post, and the Reverend Hardy wrote that "His name happened to be Tommy Atkins and so, throughout the Mutiny Campaign, when a daring deed was done, the doer was said to be 'a regular Tommy Atkins'".